rahulyhg/homepage-js/README.md

 ### Technologies Used

 The site uses AngularJS version 1.6.2, which interacts with an API done with Lumen by Laravel.
-It is optimized for both mobile devices and desktops.
+The views are optimized for both mobile devices and desktops.
 I have created all stylesheets from scratch, rather than using Bootstrap.

+All of the content of the site is retrieved from external APIs using the Guzzle HTTP client for PHP.

 ### Accessibility